andrea-deluca/LANDTIGER-single-player-pong/GLCD/readme.md

 # GLCD - Graphical Liquid Crystal Display
 This library has been created by AVRman, how is reported whitin the files, and it provides functions to manage LCD hardware component.
-All files have not been modified, but here you can find a brief description for implemented functionalities.
+All files have not been modified, but here you can find a brief description for implemented functionality.

 ## Table of Contents
 1. [AsciiLib and HzLib](https://github.com/andrea-deluca/LANDTIGER-single-player-pong/tree/main/GLCD#AsciiLib-and-HzLib)